[h3]How to move the services manually, to the secondary node (candy):[/h4]

 Be careful, in order to shrink the filesystem, you will have to umount it and obviously to stop the services before that (nfs, apache, etc.).

-In the example below ssh was unable to start because the wpar was restored from standalone machine backup (mksysb).
-But even if this is not your case, you can try to see if the procedure will fix your ssh too.
+However, even if this is not your case, you can try to see if the procedure will fix your ssh.

 SSH doesn't want to start: